leocode94/wallpaperNumbers/README.md

 # wallpaperNumbers

 This code was written using the Python programming language.
-Its purpose is to rename files on a directory based on their extensions.
+Its purpose is to rename files on a Linux directory based on their extensions.

 I've always wanted to rename my wallpapers assigning random numbers to each one of them within a certain range, as a way to keep everything organized.